Here is a link to a SS class that presents much of the same material.

 The disagreement and the error of both groups, Baptists and Paedobaptists

 Herein lies the problem that many Paedobaptists run into when dealing with Baptists, especially so-called “Reformed” Baptists.
 “Reformed” Baptists argue that the Old Covenant was established with the elect and reprobates in professing households since many who were to receive the sign of the covenant fell away.
 Then they rightly show that the New Covenant is established only with the elect.
 Accordingly, they reason: if the covenant has changed from including non-believers to including only true believers, then baptism should be reserved only for professing believers in order to ensure (as best as possible) that the visible church resemble the true regenerate church of the New Testament.
 Paedobaptists get tripped up by that argument when they try to argue that both the New and the Old Covenant are conditional, i.e. established both with the elect and non-elect within professing households.
 Such Paedobaptists are correct with respect to the continuity from old to new but they cannot argue effectively that the New Covenant is established with certain unbelievers because Scripture doesn’t support it.
 Consequently, the Baptist argument often goes like this: “Hey Mr. Paedobaptist, you and I agree that the Old Covenant was made with the visible people of God, which includes believers and unbelievers (since many Israelites fell away from the true religion); therefore, we can agree that circumcision was to be administered to all males, elect or not, within a professing household.
 However, since the New Covenant is clearly made with the elect in Christ who will persevere in the faith (unlike unfaithful Israel), then it is reasonable to maintain that the covenant has changed with respect to inclusiveness.
 Therefore, the sign of the covenant should be reserved for those the elders are persuaded are actually believers.”
 In other words, the Baptist argues that since the people of God fell away under the older economy, then the Old Covenant promise was conditional and must have been made with non-elect persons; yet the elect of God will not fall away in the New Covenant, therefore, the New Covenant promise must be made with the elect alone.
 There is a flaw in reasoning that must be considered.
 Baptists who argue this way are contrasting the Old Testament visible people of God with the New Testament elect in Christ.
 By using a faulty comparison, the Baptist is trying to prove with whom the Old Covenant was established by showing who were to receive the sign (elect and reprobate); then they argue for the proper recipients for New Testament baptism on the basis of God establishing his NT covenant with the elect alone.
 By changing their criterion in this way, they arrive at logically unsubstantiated conclusion.
 In other words, our Baptist brethren prove with whom the covenant was established under the older economy by looking at who was to receive the sign (elect and non-elect); then they try to establish who is to receive the sign under the newer economy by considering with whom the New Covenant was made (the elect alone)!
-That’s simply fallacious.
+Such a maneuver is simply fallacious.